Mathnerd314/stroscot/docs/Commentary/Community.rst

 Code of Conduct
 ===============

-ZOMG there's none!

-Not an un-CoC like `NCoC <https://github.com/domgetter/NCoC>`_, just that I haven't got around to setting one up yet.
-No point in doing it until there is an actual community to conduct.
-I like the `FIRE code of conduct <https://www.thefire.org/research-learn/model-code-student-conduct>`__ but it needs at least 10 people to fill in the different roles, also it is needs to be adapted to be less school-centric.
+This is filled in now.
+But it needs at least 10 people to fill in the different roles, so for now people will just have to do with less justice.
+Or maybe I could fill in the roles with ChatGPT.

 Communication methods
 =====================